Tabaluga: Concept albums

-In the first album, Tabaluga is a young dragon who gets sent by his father Tyrion in a learning quest as a punishment for not listening his admonitions.
+In the first album, Tabaluga oder... die Reise zur Vernunft, Tabaluga is a young dragon who gets sent by his father Tyrion in a learning quest as a punishment for not listening his admonitions.
 Tabaluga, who only reveres imagination, must therefore find reason.
 On his travel he meets the Moon, a queen of time and order; the giant Grykolos, related to the tree of life; and the fire salamander Pyromella, who Tabaluga learns coexistence with.
 At one point, the stork Arafron advices him to consult the 200 years old turtle Nessaja and brings him to her, and by the way Tabaluga sees a pod of dolphins who just enjoy their existence.
 At the end of his journey, Nessaja tells him that she never wanted to grow and that she has remained a child deep down.

-In the second, Tabaluga steals a magical jade stone from Tyrian and, when the latter doesn't answer to his question about what is love, Tabaluga uses the stone to teleport.
+In the second album, Tabaluga und das leuchtende Schweigen, Tabaluga steals a magical jade stone from Tyrion and, when the latter doesn't answer to his question about what is love, Tabaluga uses the stone to teleport.
 At the end of the rainbow he finds the Halfchild, the daughter of the Sun and the Moon, who cries because she cannot love herself without the Shining Silence.
 By advice of the rainbow, Tabaluga uses the stone to travel to a world without love, populated by robots who believe themselves to be perfect, and he only overloads them when he asks about love.
 Still desiring to know, he travels to the world of the shapeshifting Dream Woman, where he meets Deimon and the snake Bilingua, embodiments of hate and envy.
 After a last travel to the Ice World, where the cold-hearted Ice Princess keeps souls frozen forever, Tabaluga is deceived by a stranger that takes him away from his father.
 Tyrion fights Deimon and his fourth winds in his search for Tabaluga, and after a long battle, the old dragon is killed by Deimon, dying in remorse for not having answered to his son's question.
 Tabaluga is crushed by his father's death, but Death teaches him that Tyrion is now a star in the sky and that he will always love him.
 Next day, Tabaluga flies to the rainbow, where the Halfchild is now happy and with the Shining Silence, the mix of all colors.
 Looking upon all those he met in his travel, the dragon finally understands what love is.